thoughtbot/goal-oriented-git/src/3-3-compare-branches.md

 branches we can define `HEAD` a little more thoroughly: `HEAD` is the current revision of the project, usually the most recent commit on the current branch.

+Since we have the `chapter-2` branch checked out, `HEAD` is the most recent commit on that branch.
+If we switch to the `master` branch, the `HEAD` changes:

+`# cd examples/3-3-compare-branches
+`$ git checkout master
+`$ git log --oneline --all --graph --decorate

 ## The `git show-branch` command

 Using the log is useful for getting an overview, but Git also provides tools to